 Completeness and logicality Accepting that logicality has to do with translatability of a logical system in classical logic, one wonders where the logicality of classical logic could reside?
 Moreover it is possible now to talk about logic simpliciter, since we have reached a unifying framework where several different logical systems can be translated.
 This framework is also dealt with from different points of view.
-Thus in the area of Foundations, along with the universal characterization of the notion of deductive consequence, such as Tarski's celebrated definition in terms of a consequence operator, there are also the extant branches of Set Theory, Model Theory, Proof Theory and lately, Algebraic Logic.
+Thus in the area of Foundations, along with the universal characterization of the notion of deductive consequence, such as Tarski's celebrated definition in terms of a consequence operator, there are also the extant branches of Set Theory, Model Theory and Proof Theory.

 A problematic question that arises now is whether characterizations of logicality reached from each of these perspectives, are equivalent in a certain sense.
-The situation contrasts with that of Recursion Theory, where several alternative notions coping with the intuitive concept of algorithm have been offered, but they are proved to be equivalent; and it served to justify -along with substantive empirical evidence- the so-called Church-Turing thesis, which affirms the equivalence between the intuitive notion and the mathematical definition.
-There is no such a thesis concerning the intuitive concept of logical consequence.
-Completeness theorem shows a sort of agreement between syntactic and semantical notions of deductive consequence.
+In case they were, the argument in favor de the adequeacy of the mathematical definition of consequence with the intuitive notion is reinforced.
+The situation contrasts with that of Recursion Theory, where several alternative mathematical notions coping with the intuitive concept of algorithm have been offered, but they are proved to be equivalent; and it served to justify -along with substantive empirical evidence- the so-called Church-Turing thesis, which affirms the equivalence between the intuitive notion and the mathematical definitions.
+Completeness theorem shows a sort of agreement between syntactic and semantical notions of consequence.
 Nonetheless, the fact that there were successful deductive calculuses designed to cope with the semantical notion of consequence, could not imply that the semantical definition accounts for the corresponding intuitive notion.
-There is still some persistent doubt about it 1 .
+There is still some persistent doubt about it 1.